How much should be in your 401(k) at 30, 40, 50, etc? What about other retirement accounts? These are good questions.

 No two investors are alike, especially beginning investors.
-Your starting salary range and the number of years you have been working are going to be much bigger factors in determining your retirement savings balance at 30 than they should be at 40 or 50 when you will have had additional years to make catch-up contributions or adjust your portfolio as necessary.
+Your starting salary range and the number of years you have been working are going to be much bigger factors in determining your retirement savings balance at 30 than they will be at 40 or 50, when you will have had additional years to make catch-up contributions or adjust your portfolio as necessary.

-There are couple of good reasons some twentysomethings don’t start putting away for retirement immediately:
+There are a couple of good reasons some twentysomethings don’t start putting away for retirement immediately: